hcosta/django-async-fetch/README.md

-# async-selective-fetch-with-django-2
+# Async selective fetch with Django

-Simple test with javascript Fetch API and Django 2 with async templates.
+Simple prototipe with javascript Fetch API and Django using async templates.

 This method doesn't affect to SEO because only works asynchronously on client side.

 ## Updates

-### 1.1
+* Compatibility for Django >=3.0.
 * History back/forward support working as sync requests.

 ## Demo